averyanalex/blog/content/post/nix-flakes-hugo/index.en.md

 tags: [NixOS]
 ---

-## Advantages of managing Hugo website with Nix.
+## Advantages of managing Hugo website with Nix

 - Reproducible builds: Nix allows you to reproducible build your Hugo website across multiple machines.